FeatureBaseDB/Laminoid/README.md

 ## Google Compute Setup
 Change the `deploy_sloth.sh` script to use your Google service account.
 You can change zones, but the ones listed are known to have the L4s for boxes.

-You may want to change the number of GPUs attached.
+You may want to change the number of GPUs attached if you like spending money.

 ## Deploy
 Run this to deploy: